Benefits of the part-time status

 How and when to apply

-If you transfer to a different degree programme of the University of Bologna, you must submit the application again.
+If you switch to another degree programme of the University of Bologna, you must submit the application again.

 Tuition Fees